 Athletics at Heartland Boys Academy contribute to leadership development and character growth as part of a teenager’s development as a whole person.
 Every student is asked to participate in at least one sport because of the valuable life skills that can be learned.
-For boys inColorado Springs, Colorado, Heartland Boys Academy offers a number of sports programs.
+For boys inColorado Springs, Colorado, Heartland Boys Academy offers a number of athletic outlets.

 Heartland Boys Academy is a real answer for troubled teenagers.
 Please think about looking outside of Colorado Springs, Colorado to learn how our program for at-risk boys can move your child toward restoration.
 To learn more, please contact us today.